He's an iconic personality in the so-called action sports world. Discover the most memorable thoughts and quotes by skateboarding guru Tony Hawk.

 Video games brought kids into skateboarding.
 They inspired them to try it.

-I play as my character in THPS series because inevitably I know all my special moves, and that's how I get the highest scores.
+I play as my character in the THPS series because inevitably I know all my special moves, and that's how I get the highest scores.

 My quest for the 900 took almost 10 years.